Choudhry Rahmat Ali

-Choudhry Rahmat Ali (Note: (/ur/) (16 November 1897 – 3 February 1951) was a Muslim nationalist activist who is credited with coining the name "Pakistan" for a separate Muslim homeland in British India and is sometimes regarded as the originator of the Pakistan Movement.
+Chaudhary Rahmat Ali (Note: (/ur/) (16 November 1897 – 3 February 1951) was a Muslim nationalist activist who is credited with coining the name "Pakistan" for a separate Muslim homeland in British India and is sometimes regarded as the originator of the Pakistan Movement.

 Born in Balachaur, Punjab, Rahmat Ali got his education in Lahore.
 His seminal contribution was when he was a law student at the University of Cambridge in 1933, in the form of a pamphlet "Now or Never; Are We to Live or Perish Forever?", also known as the "Pakistan Declaration".
 The pamphlet was addressed to the British and Indian delegates to the Third Round Table Conference in London.
 The ideas did not find favour with the delegates or any of the politicians for close to a decade.
 They were dismissed as students' ideas particularly by Muhammad Ali Jinnah but, by 1940, the Muslim politicians in the subcontinent came around to accept them, leading to the Lahore Resolution of the All-India Muslim League, which was immediately dubbed the "Pakistan Resolution" in the press.

-After the creation of Pakistan, Ali returned from England in April 1948, planning to stay in the country, but his belongings were confiscated and he was expelled by Prime Minister Liaqat Ali Khan.
+After the creation of Pakistan, Ali returned from England in April 1948, planning to stay in the country, but his belongings were confiscated and he was expelled by Prime Minister Liaquat Ali Khan.
 In October 1948, Ali left empty-handed.
 He died on 3 February 1951 in Cambridge "destitute, forlorn and lonely".
-The funeral expenses of insolvent Ali were covered by Emmanuel College, Cambridge on the instructions of its Master.
+The funeral expenses of insolvent Ali were covered by Emmanuel College, Cambridge on the instructions of its Master - Edward Welbourne.
 Ali was buried on 20 February 1951 at Cambridge City Cemetery.

+Early life

+Rahmat Ali was born on 16 November 1897 in the village of Balachaur in the Garhshankar Tahsil of Hoshiarpur District in the Punjab Province of British India.
+He was born into a Punjabi Muslim family.
+His father, Haji Shah Muhammad, had two wives; Rahmat Ali was the son of the second.
+She died when he was too young to remember her, and he was raised by his stepmother.
+According to the historian K. K. Aziz, who knew Ali personally, he was from the Gorsi clan of Gujjar tribe.